MicrosoftDocs/azure-docs/articles/iot-edge/how-to-provision-devices-at-scale-linux-tpm.md

 In this section, you create a new Linux VM on Hyper-V. You configure this VM with a simulated TPM for testing how automatic provisioning works with IoT Edge.

 > [!TIP]
 > If you're using a VM, you'll copy and paste on the VM many times throughout this article.
 Copying and pasting isn't easy through the Hyper-V Manager connection application.
 You might want to connect to the VM through Hyper-V Manager once to retrieve its IP address.
-First run `sudo apt install net-tools` and then run `hostname -I`.
+First, run `sudo apt install net-tools`, and then run `hostname -I`.
 Then, you can use the IP address to connect through SSH: `ssh <username>@<ipaddress>`.

 ### Create a virtual switch